Memorable Manitobans: John Alexander Machray (1865-1933)

 Lawyer, embezzler.

-Born at Haddington, Scotland on 17 February 1865, son of William F. and Bessie Machray, nephew to Robert Machray, he came to Winnipeg as a boy, in 1874.
+Born at Haddington, Scotland on 17 February 1865, son of William Forsyth Macrae and Bessie Panton, he came to Winnipeg as a boy, in 1874, to live with his uncle Robert Machray.
 He was educated at St. John’s College (Winnipeg) and the University of Manitoba (BA 1884, with First Class Honours and the Silver Medal).
 He then attended Sidney Sussex College at the University of Cambridge, receiving his LLB there in 1887.
 He was called to the Manitoba Bar in 1890.
-He served as a Bencher for the Law Society of Manitoba.
+He was eventually the senior partner in the law firm of Machray and Sharpe.
+In recognition of his work as a lawyer, he was made a King’s Counsel and he served as a Bencher for the Law Society of Manitoba.

-He was a partner in the law firm of Machray and Sharpe, and a King’s Counsel.
-He also became bursar of the University of Manitoba and, in 1924, volunteered to become bursar of St. John’s College without pay, adding the posts of Chancellor of the Diocese of Rupert’s Land and Chairman of the University of Manitoba Board of Governors to his portfolio.
-In 1932, following an audit, it was revealed that all the endowment funds of the university, the college, and the diocese, as well as clients’ trust funds, had been systematically embezzled by him over a period of several years.
+He became Bursar of the University of Manitoba and, in 1924, volunteered to become Bursar of St. John’s College without pay, adding the posts of Chancellor of the Diocese of Rupert’s Land and Chairman of the University of Manitoba Board of Governors to his portfolio.
+In 1932, following an audit, it was revealed that all the endowment funds of the university, the college, and the diocese, as well as the trust funds of numerous clients, had been systematically embezzled by him over a period of several years.
 Machray had prevented audits for many years.

 What he had done with the money was never clear, although he may have lost it covering various bad investments, mainly in real estate.
 He was apparently not a successful investor.
 The collapse of the real estate market in the Great Depression broke him totally and he was unable to disguise the situation any longer.
 A subsequent Royal Commission was unable to locate the money, although evidence given before it was front page news for weeks.
 It determined that Machray had been insolvent for 20 years.